billkarsh/SpikeGLX/Markdown/UserManual.md

 * `-<S>`: Spatial averaging.
 At each timepoint a neighborhood of electrodes per channel is averaged; the result is subtracted from that channel.
-The locations of electrodes are known from your shank map.
+The locations of electrodes are known from your imro table or nidq shank map.
     + Notes:
         1. Certain electrodes are omitted from the average: {Those marked 'use=false' in your map, Imec reference electrodes, Imec electrodes that